 ICE: Integrated Chemical Environment

-Successful computational toxicology projects depend on high-quality data that is freely available and formatted for use in computational workflows.
-The Integrated Chemical Environment was developed to address the needs frequently expressed by NICEATM stakeholders.
-Launched in March 2017, ICE provides high-quality, curated data from NICEATM, its partners, and other resources, as well as tools to facilitate chemical safety assessment.
-The ICE Integrator allows users to easily query and integrate data streams; query results can be explored interactively in table and graphic views.
+Successful computational toxicology projects depend on high-quality data that are freely available and formatted for use in computational workflows.
+The Integrated Chemical Environment (ICE) addresses the data needs frequently expressed by NICEATM stakeholders.
+Launched in March 2017, ICE provides curated data from NICEATM, its partners, and other resources, as well as tools to facilitate the safety assessment of chemicals.

-The current version includes data from animal and non-animal tests that assess regulatory endpoints such as acute oral toxicity, skin and eye irritation, skin sensitization, and endocrine activity.
-It also contains curated high throughput screening data from the Tox21 consortium and physicochemical property data on chemicals including solubility, melting point, and molecular weight.
+ICE includes data from animal and non-animal tests that measure toxic effects described in chemical safety regulations.
+These effects include acute oral toxicity, skin and eye irritation, skin sensitization, and endocrine activity.
+ICE also contains curated, high-throughput screening data from the Tox21 consortium and physicochemical property data about chemicals including solubility, melting point, and molecular weight.